ReqRest/ReqRest/README.md

     // Any request created by this class (e.g. the Get() request created below) uses the URL which is built here. protected override UrlBuilder BuildUrl(UrlBuilder baseUrl) =>
             baseUrl / "todos";

+    // The task of an ApiInterface class is the creation of requests to that interface.
+    // ReqRest follows a declarative approach.
-    public ApiRequest<IList<TodoItem>, Error> Get() =>
+    // You state what the API returns for which status code and ReqRest does everything else for you. public ApiRequest<IList<TodoItem>, Error> Get() =>
         BuildRequest()
             .Get()